aaronmiler/aaronmiler.github.io/source/_posts/2013-11-05-parkware-released.markdown

 title: "ParkWare Released"
 date: 2013-11-05 18:55
 comments: true
-categories: RubyMotion ParkWare iOS App
+categories: RubyMotion, ParkWare, iOS
 ---

-ParkWare finally got approved by Apple and is now avalible on the [App Store](https://itunes.apple.com/us/app/parkware/id729283928).
+ParkWare finally got approved by Apple and is now available on the [App Store](https://itunes.apple.com/us/app/parkware/id729283928).
 Hooray!

 I can't quite decide which direction to take this blog post.
 I've started to write about the app, as well as about developing the app.
 I decided that I'm going to cover both sides here.